FAQ and troubleshooting

 How to reach 15 TB/h?

-TaskForce was designed as an ultimate multitasking tool with huge overhead capacity.
-Given that most imaged devices are HDDs, whose data transfer rate is 200 - 220 MB/s at best, it is not frequently that you will be seeing TaskForce reach the limits of its capacity.
+TaskForce was designed as an ultimate multitasking tool with a huge overhead capacity.
+Given that most imaged devices are HDDs, whose data transfer rate is 200-220 MB/s at best, it is not frequently that TaskForce will reach the limits of its capacity.

-Our QA team achieves the speed of 15 TB/hour with this specific setup:
+Our QA team achieves a speed of 15 TB/hour with this specific setup:

 • imaging 6 SAS ports to 6 SATA ports (all SSD drives)